 Online safety is fully embedded within our curriculum.
-The school provides a comprehensive age appropriate curriculum for online safety which enables students to become informed, safe and responsible.
+The school provides a comprehensive age-appropriate curriculum for online safety which enables students to become informed, safe and responsible.
 This includes teaching to prevent radicalisation, for which staff provide a narrative to counter extremism.
-The Personal, Social Development curriculum is central in supporting the delivery of online safety education.
+The PSD curriculum, Relationships and Sex Education Curriculum are central in supporting the delivery of online safety education.